Table of Contents

 What Is The Definition Of Cohabitation?

-They cannot fish out a marriage certificate at the drop of a hat but they could have joint property rights, a joint bank account or legal responsibility of children they may have had while cohabiting.
+Cohabitation predominantly implies two people living under the same roof without being legally married.
+While cohabitating couples may not have a legal stamp of approval, they could have joint property rights, a joint bank account or legal responsibility of children they may have had while cohabiting.

-Cohabitation is looked at as a monogamous relationship which could be a prelude to a marriage.
+For others, cohabitation is looked at as a monogamous relationship that could be a prelude to marriage.
 This is called premarital cohabitation.
+But not all couples cohabiting these days are looking at marriage as a culmination of their relationship.

 What is an example of cohabitation?